 The Ultimate List of Medical Specialties and Subspecialties

-10 min readPublished On: January 6, 2021Categories: Medical Practice
+11 min readPublished On: January 6, 2023Categories: Medical Practice

 Anesthesiology to Urology: Your Ultimate List of Medical Specialties and Subspecialties

-The medical field is as expansive and multifaceted as the intricacies of the human body.
-Doctor specialties exist for each of these fields of medicine to serve the needs of a particular realm of care.
-But where should an aspiring doctor like yourself begin when finding a medical specialty?
+The different practices in the medical field is as expansive and multifaceted as the intricacies of the human body.
+The ability for a doctor to specialize and focus on one of many specialties exist for each of these fields of medicine.
+These group help to serve the needs of a particular realm of care for patients.
+When students are thinking about becoming a doctor, they might also being to think about where they should begin when finding a medical specialty?

 You came to the right place.
-We put together this comprehensive list of medical specialties and subspecialties, as recognized by the Association of American Medical Colleges.
+We have put together an extensive list of medical specialties and subspecialties, as recognized by the Association of American Medical Colleges.
+We have highlighted many of these areas and provide some details about the focus of that physician specialty.
 Scroll through to discover the expansive possibilities available when applying to medical school.

 [ls_content_block id=”2630″]